Elanis/SciFi-Pack-Addon-Gamemode/README.md

 - Star Wars  © Lucasfilm Ltd. All Rights Reserved

 #Contact
-You can contact me at elanis@hotmail.com if you want i retire your content or if you want add your content in my addon.
+You can contact me at elanis@hotmail.com ( Bugs , Add/Retire your Content , ... ) .
 You can also contact me on steam ( http://steamcommunity.com/id/29axel ).

 #Warning
 This content was create for play and fun.
-There is'nt commercial benefits.
+There isn't commercial benefits.